+- the development of our products and in the services that we provide. - perspectives in working together to achieve our common goals. - Commission and achieve challenging goals by focusing on our core values.

-- Integrity and Responsibility The Commission works hard to maintain the public trust by protecting and ensuring the security of our lottery games, systems, drawings and operational facilities.
+JINTEGRITY and Responsibility - The Commission works hard to maintain the public trust by protecting and ensuring the security of our lottery games, systems, drawings and operational facilities.
 We value and require ethical behavior by our employees, licensees and vendors.
-We promote the integrity of charitable bingo in Texas for the benefit of charitable organizations. - Innovation We strive to incorporate innovation into our products to provide the citizens of Texas with the best entertainment experience available through our products.
+We promote the integrity of charitable bingo in Texas for the benefit of charitable organizations.

+Innovation - We strive to incorporate innovation into our products to provide the citizens of Texas with the best entertainment experience available through our products.
 We pursue the use of technology that enhances the services that we provide to our customers and reduces our operating expenses.
-All proposed innovations must be authorized by Texas law, and do not include video lottery, casino gaming, internet-based lottery sales, fantasy sports, or any other activities not authorized by law. - Fiscal Accountability We emphasize fiscal accountability by ensuring that all expenditures directly or indirectly generate revenue, enhance security, fulfill regulatory requirements, improve customer service and/or boost productivity.
+All proposed innovations must be authorized by Texas law, and do not include video lottery, casino gaming, internet-based lottery sales, fantasy sports, or any other activities not authorized by law.

+Fiscal Accountability - We emphasize fiscal accountability by ensuring that all expenditures directly or indirectly generate revenue, enhance security, fulfill regulatory requirements, improve customer service and/or boost productivity.
 We recognize our responsibility in generating revenue for the state of Texas without unduly influencing players to participate in our games.
-We maximize benefits to charities through the continual examination and review of charitable bingo operations. - Customer Responsiveness The Commission takes pride in providing exemplary service to the people of Texas through the courteous dissemination of clear and accurate information about our products, services and regulatory functions.
+We maximize benefits to charities through the continual examination and review of charitable bingo operations.

+Scustomer Responsiveness - The Commission takes pride in providing exemplary service to the people of Texas through the courteous dissemination of clear and accurate information about our products, services and regulatory functions.
 We seek and respond to feedback expressed by our employees, retailers, licensees and the playing and non-playing public.
-We apply this feedback in the development of our products and in the services that we provide. - Teamwork We are committed to creating an environment of mutual respect where open, honest communication is our cornerstone.
-We embrace the diversity of our team and individual perspectives in working together to achieve our common goals. - Excellence We strive for excellence by taking a position of leadership on issues that impact the Commission and achieve challenging goals by focusing on our core values.
+We apply this feedback in

+Teamwork - We are committed to creating an environment of mutual respect where open, honest communication is our cornerstone.
+We embrace the diversity of our team and individual

+Excellence - We strive for excellence by taking a position of leadership on issues that impact the

+\ Source: La Fleur's 2019 World Lottery Almanac (27th Edition), "Worldwide Lotteries Ranked by 2018 Total Sales (excludes VLT Revenue)," p.
+303.